Morsmalleo/AhMyth/README.md

 ## PREREQUISITES
 - npm
 - nodejs
-- openJDK-8-JDK from Debian Stretch
+- electron (To start the app)
-- electron
+- Java 8 openjdk or Java 11 openjdk (To generate backdoor)
 - electron packager (if you want to build binaries for Windows/Mac/Linux)
 ----------------
 ### INSTALLATION